justpeder1/Exif-Metadata-Editor/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if one exists, otherwise specify license type).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.